Graduating Students

 OTHER UNIVERSITY CELEBRATIONS

-In addition to University Commencement and each school's class day, there are a variety of other ceremonies organized within the University for graduating students and their families.
-Learn more below.
+In addition to University Commencement and each school's ceremony, there are a variety of other celebrations organized within the University for graduating students and their families.

 Multicultural and Affinity Graduation Celebrations, organized by our undergraduate students with campus partners, allow graduates to celebrate the cultural intersections in their lives and honor the communities to which they belong.
 These celebrations are open to anyone in the Columbia community who wants to celebrate a particular culture or group.